karthikp32/Introduction-to-C/Bitcount/Bitwise_Operators_Notes.md

             which will clear the high-order/left most 1             =     00000011
             and only the last 2 bits will be on

+To clear certain bits, you can AND original number by a new number with 0 in places corresponding to the bits you want to clear

+    1110
+  & 0000
+    0000

  Class of Problems that OR Operator Can Be Useful For:
 1) To always keep some bit on.
 You might want always set the leftmost bit to be 1 because want all numbers to be negative and these numbers are part of a signed bit system